5 Buttons You See Every Day That Actually Do Nothing

 So what’s the point?

 Why keep all these buttons and bars around if they don’t do anything?
 Well, it’s because the placebo effect can be very powerful.
 We’re used to things happening when we press buttons, whether it’s a computer keyboard or a vending machine.
 So even when a button doesn’t actually work, the illusion that it does work can provide a calming effect.
 “Perceived control is very important,” Ellen J. Langer, a Harvard psychology professor, told the New York Times.
 “It diminishes stress and promotes well being.”
 We like having control, and buttons—useless or no—can give us just that.
 Because even if the button doesn’t do anything, that elevator door will close eventually, that “walk” signal will appear, and that’s enough.
-Here are some more things you see every day that trick your brain.
+Even now that you know this, those little buttons will still serve their purpose.
+Placebos can work even when people know they’re not real.